 Science, religion and learning are recurring themes in the history of Combe Bank.
 As a Fellow of the Royal Society William Spottiswoode a mathematician, undertook research of light, publishing in 1874, “The Polarisation of light”, and “Lecture on Electrical discharge” in 1881.
 Spottiswoode later becoming President of the Royal Society.
 Among those who visited Combe Bank at this time were literary figures such as Oscar Wilde and Matthew Arnold; and scientists T H Huxley, Charles Darwin and Michael Faraday.

 Each of the eras in the estate’s history has seen extension and remodelling of the property.
 Significant among which must rank the stable block of 1809, becoming part used in the 1900s as garaging for the motor vehicles of the Monds as keen ‘automobilists’, and later as laboratories for Robert Mond in his work on carbonyls.
 Later as St Anthony’s, the stables provided accommodation for the Order.
 In the House, the work by Walter Crane of the Arts and Crafts movement in ‘The Saloon’ in the 1880s can be seen, and that of Walter Cave, President of the Royal Society of British Architects effecting a design by Adam for the ‘Adam Room’ ceiling again in the 1900s.
 A major extension to the north added ‘The Long Gallery’ giving the Mond family a ballroom and space for amateur theatricals.
 Wartime needs saw the creation of 9 wards providing 73 recuperation beds.
 The Order’s major extension was completed in 1931 and provided a dining room, hall, and classrooms above.
-The Order making the Long Gallery their chapel as it is for the school today.
-Subsequent developments have included a gym, swimming pool, sports hall and most recently in the 2000s a sixth form centre.
+The Order making the Long Gallery their chapel.
+Subsequent developments included a gym, swimming pool and sports hall.